 - If your new hatch spans more than 2 joists (involving cutting more than two joists) contact a specialist such as a structural engineer to ensure that no structural integrity will be lost.
 You can also visit our loft conversion project for more information.

 - Place a 4-inch x 1-inch timber flat on the joists behind your lines marked as timber B in the above and below images.
 Screw this timber, using two and a half inch number 8 screws, into all positions marked by X. This is temporary support and can be removed later.

 - You can then remove timbers B and line your new opening with 4 or 5 x 1 inch planed timber, into which your new loft hatch will sit.
 The cut underside of the opening can be covered by architrave

 Preferably a loft hatch would have a maintenance free finish which could just be wiped down.
 The finger marks on a hatch can be really unsightly but are quite hard to remove from an old painted surface.
 Look for a loft hatch that requires a quick wipe over and no painting!

-Look for a hatch with fire resistant insulation material fixed to the back.
+As mentioned above, look for a hatch with insulation material fixed to the back (preferably fire resistant).
 35mm of insulation is standard but 50mm is better.
 105mm is the ideal amount of insulation to comply with part L of the building regulations.

 Find a hatch that does not need an enormous frame reducing the size of the opening you are trying to enlarge!